wrk-flow/php-api-sdk-builder/README.md

 > This library is still in its early stages.
 But the main concepts will probably remain same.

+This package is for those who wants to build wants to consume external APIs with type strict code in mind.

 ## Features

 ![img](https://img.shields.io/badge/PHPStan-8-blue)